 If you are suffering from devastating injuries after an accident, the last thing on your to-do list is probably fighting with an insurance company in order to be fairly compensated for your medical bills.
 But the unfortunate reality is that while we’d all love for insurance companies to act in our best interest after a serious injury, their own interests will always come first.
 On a positive note, there are things you can do after an accident that will improve your chances of getting a fair settlement for your personal injury case.
-I’ll tell you more about how to strategize below, as well as when it may be time to meet with a Passaic County personal injury attorney.
+I’ll tell you more about how to get the best possible personal injury settlement below, as well as when it may be time to meet with a Passaic County personal injury attorney.

 Know What Your Claim is Worth